spinnaker-hackathon/gardening/README.md

-# Spinnaker Gardening Days, your open source hackathon
+# Spinnaker Gardening Days, our open source hackathon

 [Register here](https://go.armory.io/gardening) to join Spinnaker contributors on July 16-23 to learn and build.
+All contributions you make in the week, including project and plugin code, documentation, content, videos, issues [and more](https://spinnaker.io/community/gardening/what-to-hack/), add up to points.
+All contributors will receive prizes based on their point totals, so contribute when you can.
+When you [sign up](https://go.armory.io/gardening), you'll be matched with a team.
+Teams can choose a project and compete in one of [four challenge categories](https://spinnaker.io/community/gardening/hack-logistics/#team-challenges).
+Teams that demo a project will be eligible for prize packages awarded to challenge-winning teams and runners-up in each category.

-The buzz around our inaugural hackathon brought the community together, so we’re launching V2 as a weeklong event with team placement and project matching support, SIG projects, free compute from AWS, a global-friendly schedule, and much more.
-All are welcome!
-Automate your SDLC and extend the ecosystem with us.
+Elevate your impact with free compute from AWS, SIG projects in Security, Ops, and more, a global-friendly schedule, and updated documentation and training resources.
+Everyone's welcome to automate the SDLC and extend the ecosystem with us!

 Learn more about event logistics, what we'll hack on, setting up your development environment, and more in the [Spinnaker Gardening Days](https://www.spinnaker.io/community/gardening/) pages on Spinnaker.io.
 Got questions that aren't answered here?
 Post in [#gardening-general](https://spinnakerteam.slack.com/archives/CV4A90DPF) on Spinnaker Slack.